-- With an article on the History of the Games — combined with an interactive, visual slideshow — students gather thorough knowledge of the Olympic Games.
+- With an article on the History of the Games — combined with an interactive slideshow — students gather thorough knowledge of the Olympic Games.

 - In My Backyard shares how the location of each Olympic's is chosen.
 Then, students choose an argument for why their hometown should be the site of the next Olympic Games.
 Students learn how to support the argument, and write and present a speech.

-- In Get in the Game, students can play "It’s Greek to Me," which teaches Greek prefixes and roots.
-Or, they can Be a Reporter, writing headlines, bylines, and even captions to create a printable newspaper article.
-Lastly, they can create inspirational Olympic Spirit Postcards to send to a parent, friend, or even Olympic athlete!
+- In Get in the Game, students can play "It’s Greek to Me," which teaches Greek prefixes and roots, or become a reporter, writing headlines, bylines, and captions to create a printable newspaper article.

-Scholastic's Online Activities are designed to support the teaching of standards-based skills.
-While participating in the Olympic Games project, students become proficient with several of these skills.
+Scholastic's online activities are designed to support the teaching of standards-based skills.
+While participating in the Go for the Gold! project, students become proficient with several of these skills:

 - Build vocabulary skills